isaacspeltz/college_coding_practice_python/README.md

 - ✅ Conditional logic and operators
 - ✅ Matrices — creation, traversal, row/column operations, and diagonal handling
 - ✅ Functions — parameters, return values, and code reuse
-- 🔄 *New topics will be added as the course advances*

 ---